abi/screenshot-to-code/README.md

 🆕 [Try it here](https://screenshottocode.com) (bring your own OpenAI key - **your key must have access to GPT-4 Vision.
 See [FAQ](#%EF%B8%8F-faqs) section below for details**).
 Or see [Getting Started](#-getting-started) below for local install instructions.

+## 🌟 Recent Updates

+- Mar 5 - Added support for Claude Sonnet 3 (as capable as or better than GPT-4 Vision, and faster!)

 ## 🛠 Getting Started